sarafen/charlie-docs/docs/content/drafting-content.md

 ---
 ```

-and the same for each and work Post:
+and the same for each work Post:

 ```html